orchidsoftware/platform/readme.md

 ## Support Orchid

-Thanks to our backers 🙏 Orchid is free for private and commercial purposes!
+Thanks to our backers 🙏, Orchid is free for private and commercial purposes.

-Voluntary donations allowing us to spend more time improving Orchid for everyone.
-Support us and [join our backers](https://opencollective.com/orchid#backer) too.
+Voluntary donations are allowing us to spend more time improving Orchid for everyone! 👍🏻

 <a href="https://opencollective.com/orchid#backers" target="_blank"><img src="https://opencollective.com/orchid/backers.svg?width=838"></a>